-The challenges of MSMEs being able to access to finance include supply-side obstacles, such as capacity and incentives of financial institutions to provide funding, demand side constraints including financial literacy, transparency, formality, technical capacity, and collateral availability, in addition to eco-system obstacles, such as the availability of an appropriate support system and credit registries (Abraham & Schmukler, 2017).

-Regarding the sectors covered by the INVESTMED project; namely, green, blue and the Cultural and Creative Industries (CCI), despite the significant role they play in achieving the sustainable development goals (SDGs) and creating job opportunities, the most challenging barrier for entrepreneurs in these sectors across the three target countries, is access to finance (Challita, 2023).
-In a survey addressed to INVESTMED project sub-grantees, 75% of respondents state that financial support is crucial for their growth, 73% state that access to finance is a high impact barrier to company development, whilst only 29% receive good support from banks and financial intermediaries.
+The challenges of MSMEs being able to access finance include supply-side obstacles, such as capacity and incentives of financial institutions to provide funding, demand side constraints including financial literacy, transparency, formality, technical capacity and collateral availability, in addition to eco-system obstacles, such as the availability of an appropriate support system and credit registries (Abraham & Schmukler, 2017).
+Entrepreneurs in certain sectors, such as green, blue and the Cultural and Creative Industries (CCI), face significant challenges in accessing finance, despite the key role they play in achieving the sustainable development goals (SDGs) and creating job opportunities (Challita, 2023).
+In a recent survey addressed to entrepreneurs in these sectors, 75% of respondents state that financial support is crucial for their growth, 73% state that access to finance is a high impact barrier to company development, whilst only 29% receive good support from banks and financial intermediaries.

-3 ASSESSMENT: OVERVIEW OF CGSS IN EGYPT, TUNISIA AND LEBANON
+2 ASSESSMENT: OVERVIEW OF CGSS IN THE REGION

-3.1 General Description
+2.1 General Description

-In the MENA region, there is one main guarantee scheme operating in each country, usually supported by the country's central bank.
-Specifically, these are the Credit Guarantee Company (CGC) operating in Egypt, SOTUGAR in Tunis and Kafalat in Lebanon.
-These schemes have been operational for more than two decades, with the main objective of facilitating access to finance for SMEs.
-Table 1 provides a general description of the main characteristics of CGSs in these countries.
+Guarantee schemes in the region have been operational for more than two decades, with the main objective of facilitating access to finance for SMEs.
+Table 1 provides a general description of the main characteristics of CGSs in the Southern Mediterranean countries (that are members of EMGN).